 Side Effects of Suboxone for Pain Treatment

-If you’re taking suboxone for pain or for your addiction, NYC Suboxone doctors advise that you may notice symptoms such as:
+If you’re taking suboxone for pain or for your addiction, Suboxone doctors advise that you may notice symptoms such as:

 - Queasiness or overpowering dizziness